top of page

 Manufacturers frequently release patches to close security gaps.
 If your devices aren’t updated, attackers can exploit known flaws.

-Even older hardware can stay safe—so long as it’s kept current with patches.
+Even older hardware can stay safe if you keep it updated with patches.

 5. Keep an Eye on Traffic and Logs